chhjel/HealthCheck/README.md

 ### Utils

-* Optionally use `HCMappedDataUtils.SetExampleFor(myInstance);` to display example values in the UI.
-Only supported for classes decorated with `HCMappedClass`.
+* Optionally use `TKMappedDataUtils.SetExampleFor(myInstance);` to display example values in the UI.
+Only supported for classes decorated with `TKMappedClass`.

 ---------